vacp2p/rfc/specs/waku/v2/waku-rln-relay.md

 # Flow
 ## SetUp and Registration
 A peer willing to publish a message is required to register.
 Registration is moderated through a smart contract deployed on the Ethereum blockchain.
 The state of the contract contains the list of registered members (realized by a Merkle Tree).
+An overview of registration is illustrated in Figure 1.

 For the registration, a peer creates a transaction that sends x (TODO to be specified) ETH to the contract.
 The peer who has the "private key" `sk` associated with that deposit would be able to withdraw x ETH by providing valid proof.
 Note that  `sk` is initially only known by the owning peer however it may get exposed to other peers in case the owner attempts spamming the system i.e., sending more than one message per epoch.